 Due to the sequential nature of the physical therapy curriculum, the program does not accept transfer credit from other educational institutions.

-International applications to the Physical Therapy Doctoral Program are welcomed, though preference is given to U.S. citizens.
+International applications to the Physical Therapy Doctoral Program are welcomed, though preference is given to U.S. workers.
+U.S. worker refers to those who are authorized to work in the United States, including:

 International applicants whose primary language is not English must submit results from the Test of English as a Foreign Language Internet-based test (TOEFL iBT).
 Scores from the speaking portion of the exam are given particular consideration in admission decisions.
 Learn more about the exam and register online at the Educational Testing Service.